crownstone/website/04-about-us.md

 {% include snippets/two-cols-text-img-begin %}

-Crownstone has been originally developed by DoBots, has as seed investor [Almende Investments](http://almende-investments.com), is part of the [Rockstart accelerator](http://www.rockstart.com/blog/rockstart-introduces-participants-of-2016-smart-energy-accelerator), and launched as a company on the 20th of May 2016.
+Crownstone is developing smart home electronics in firmware for more than 5 years (founded in 2016).
+Its seed investor is Almende Investments.

 {% include snippets/two-cols-text-img-end img='/images/origins.png' img-alt='origins' %}